This notice applies to all our clients, prospective clients and business contacts about whom we hold personal information.

 - Manage our relationship with you

-- Comply with legal and regulatory obligations- Communicate with courts, tribunals, and third parties as required
+- Communicate with courts, tribunals, and third parties as required

-- Opposing parties and their legal representatives
+- Courts and tribunals- Opposing parties and their legal representatives

 - Regulators, legal ombudsmen, police, law enforcement agencies and security services, the government, HMRC, land registry, investment advisors (authorised and regulated by the Financial Conduct Authority), insurance companies

-- Our professional advisers and service providers (e.g. IT support, accountants)We ensure all third parties respect the security of your data.
+- Our professional advisers and service providers (e.g. IT support, accountants).

 We do not typically transfer your data outside the UK/EEA.
 If we do, we will ensure appropriate safeguards are in place.